This site contains affiliate links to products. I may receive a commission for purchases made through these links.

 Ummm.
 What?!!!
 I totally fan-girled.
 I started calling her “my author friend” and quickly devoured one of her novels.

 Randomly, in a text conversation about LuLaRoe, her writing, and what-do-I-read-next, I jokingly told her to let me know if she ever needed a proofreader.
 She said “oh I do!
 I’ll send it to you soon!”
 BAM!
-A dream came true–not that I got paid to do it, but just that I had a hand in the process.
+This was the first step in a dream coming true–I had a hand in the process of a book being published.
 (Big Magic, people.
 It’s real!)

 Book review of If Love Was Fair, by Savannah Stewart (my author friend!):